Chandramauli-Arm64/nvim-config/README.md

 - Transparency disabled for stability in Termux.

 > [!IMPORTANT]
 > Tree-sitter **rainbow** is disabled to improve performance in **Termux**.
-If you have better device than mine then enable it re-write the code as per your liking.
+If you have better device than mine then enable it or re-write the code as per your liking.

 **Here**:-